UXSoc/uxsoc-apps-cms/src/pages/index.md

           * Assessing trends and creating reports from event and IC responses
         title: Member Development Officer
     title: "\U0001F3E0 Human Resources"
+  - description: ' '
+    positions:
+      - description: >-
+          The VP for Engineering is in charge of transforming designs into digital masterpieces that are usable, useful, and delightful.

+          This VP is the chief technological officer that manages all the software engineering projects.
+He or she works hand in hand with the designers and ensures that the projects are moving forward as planned.
+          This VP is also in charge of developing and honing the programming skills of his/her developers.

+          It’s recommended that the VP for Engineering should have an in-depth knowledge and experience in using the git flow and programming front-end and back-end applications.

+          He or she should have a coding portfolio, meaning he or she has already worked on other projects before.
+Moreover, the VP for Engineering should also be meticulous in the code structure, style and infrastructure.

+          Some responsibilities the VP for Engineering is expected to undertake:

+          * Leading, guiding, and teaching your officers (and pool if you decide to have), as well as interested UXS members!

+          * Client Projects

+          * Dev Workshops

+          * Dev Manual
+        title: The Coding Sage
+    title: "\U0001F4BB VP for Engineering"
+  - description: ' '
+    positions:
+      - description: >-
+          The VP of Finance keeps the organization running with enough cash.

+          He/she keeps the organization’s financials in check, and creates systems and processes to ensure that projects and expenses are properly accounted for and there’s enough to go around!

+          He/she sets systems to track where our finances go.
+This VP is obsessed with getting receipts, tallying expenses, and analyzing our financial health so that we know how to maximize our funds for the org’s growth!

+          This VP is often collaborating with the Consultancy and Design department in order to secure payments from clients.
+It is not unnatural for him/her to be handling MoA’s and other similar documents.
+He/she is also able to keep track of expenses such as hosting and domain management fees, SSL certificates, and more.

+          The Finance VP is also in charge of working alongside the Events department to make sure that expenses for UXSoc’s projects and events are properly accounted for and recorded!

+          The Finance department doesn’t need to just be all numbers and systems!
+He/she can also be seen dabbling with the Branding department to come up with the latest UX Merch that both speaks of the org’s identity and generates cash for more projects and events for the org!
+        title: The Money Lover
+    title: "\U0001F4B8 VP for Finance"
 ---